covalent-dev/daily-brief-agent/README.md

 Automated AI/tech news aggregator.
 Pulls from RSS feeds, summarizes with local LLM, outputs Markdown.
 Replaces 4+ hours of manual news reading with a 10-minute brief.

-## Status: v1.0 Shipped
+## Status: v1.1 Shipped

-Production-ready system generating daily briefs.
+Production-ready system generating daily briefs with scheduling.

 ## What It Does